bain-cs111/bain-cs111.github.io/pages/syllabus.md

 * Students **must** request the extension via the form at least 24 hours in advance of the Exercise deadline.
 * Students **may not** request extensions on consecutive assignments.

 The policy is _deliberate_ in that you, as a student, must actively consider at least 24 hours in advance of the deadline that you will need extra time to complete this assignment.
-We do not allow consecutive extensions–if you find yourself needing extra time on consecutive assignments, this is a good sign that you need to reach out to someone on the Course Staff for help.
+We do not allow consecutive extensions.
+If you find yourself needing extra time on consecutive assignments, this is a good sign that you need to reach out to someone on the Course Staff for help.

 There will be no exceptions to this policy.
-Once you are granted an extension, it cannot be voided unless it is more than 24 hours from the assignment deadline.
+Once you are granted an extension, it cannot be voided.

 ### Emergency Grade Erasure Policy